 Risk Shifting in Financial Markets and Sustainable Finance

 The contemporary literature on financial intermediation suggests that banks play an important role in the transition towards a sustainable economy.
-We contribute to this debate by studying lenders' risk shifting incentives, their choices in supporting sustainable business, and how sustainable finance and legal innovations affect firms and households.
+The research group ‘Risk Shifting in Financial Markets and Sustainable Finance’ contributes to this debate by studying lenders' risk shifting incentives, their choices in supporting sustainable business, and how sustainable finance and legal innovations affect firms and households.

 First, we analyze how banks respond to climate transition risks.
 Specifically, we investigate whether banks manage these risks by offloading loans to environmentally harmful firms or by incorporating sustainability pricing provisions into loan contracts.
 Our ongoing research delves into the role of banking supervision in facilitating the transition to net-zero, specifically by assessing the impact of climate stress tests on banks' lending practices.
 We also examine how depositors, firms, and financial institutions manage various forms of biodiversity risk.